elegant-scipy/elegant-scipy/markdown/ch1.markdown

 sorting all the data points column-wise averaging the rows replacing each column quantile with the quantile of the average column.
-This can be done with numpy and scipy easily and efficiently.
+This can be done with NumPy and scipy easily and efficiently.
 Assume we've read in the input matrix as X:

 ```python